czim/laravel-cms-core/README.md

 :--------------------|:--------
  5.3.x               | 1.3.x
  5.4.x               | 1.4.x
+ 5.5.x               | 1.5.x

-A note on Laravel 5.4 support: The Core and Auth components are fully compatible and tested to work.
-The theme and ACL module are not fully tested, but should work without problems.
-The Models module has been tested with 5.4 for the most part, and will work.
+A note on Laravel 5.5 support: The core has been tested and updated for 5.5, the other modules are currently being tested and updated where needed.
+This will be done soon.

-Also note that Stapler is broken for Laravel 5.4, but [may be fixed](https://github.com/CodeSleeve/laravel-stapler/issues/118).
+Also note that Stapler is broken for Laravel 5.4+, but [may be fixed](https://github.com/CodeSleeve/laravel-stapler/issues/118).
+Alternatively, you may use [Laravel Paperclip](https://github.com/czim/laravel-paperclip), that offers (at least) the same functionality.

 ## A Framework CMS